davidly/ntvao/README.md

 # ntvao
 NT Virtual Apple One

 This app (like many others!) emulates an Apple 1.
-To invoke in that mode, run ntvao apple1
+To invoke it in that mode, run ntvao apple1

-NT Virtual Apple 1 Machine: emulates an Apple 1 on Windows

     usage: ntvao [-a] [-c] [-i] [-p] [-s:X] [-t] [-u] <.hex file>